davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 }
 ```

-The `with` keyword can also be used to reference just only a sub element instead of to everything in the module
+The `with` keyword can also be used to reference just only a sub element instead of to everything in the module:

 ```javascript
 // Module3